Music industry leader Frances Preston dies, age 83

-LOS ANGELES, June 13 (Reuters) - Frances Preston, a music industry pioneer and former president and chief executive of record company BMI, died on Wednesday at home in Nashville of heart failure, the label said.
+LOS ANGELES (Reuters) - Frances Preston, a music industry pioneer and former president and chief executive of record company BMI, died on Wednesday at home in Nashville of heart failure, the label said.
 She was 83.

 A member of the Country Music Hall of Fame, Preston was a driving force in music spanning six decades as she fought for songwriters’ rights and for her company’s growth in representing a diverse roster of talent.